fifthbeatleart/BeatlesSquares/README.md

 ## NFT collection

-*Beatles squares* is an NFT collection where each of 576 images of a Beatles squares is an unique item.
+*Beatles squares* is an NFT collection comprised of 576 unique images of Beatles squares.
 The collection is dedicated to a long-awaited release of [The Beatles: Get Back](https://www.disneyplus.com/en-gb/series/the-beatles-get-back/7DcWEeWVqrkE) documentary series.
 We are mixing art, science, and The Beatles to promote and celebrate this series.
 Come together, right now, over NFT!

 ## Generator